 Emergency Handled Today!

-Why Choose Moulton Dentistry for Emergency Dentistry?
+Why Choose Moulton Dentistry of Hoover for Emergency Dental Care?

 - Special Offers Available on Emergency Visits

 - Step 1: Call us as soon as you can.
 When a dental emergency occurs, the first thing you should do is stay calm and give our dental office a call.
 This gives you the opportunity to schedule an appointment with our dental office (ideally for the same day) and get helpful advice from our team.

 - Step 2: See your Hoover emergency dentist.
 When you arrive, Dr. Moulton will see you right away for an exam.
 While evaluating the extent and source of your emergency, he’ll also provide pain relief as necessary.
 Afterwards, he’ll review his findings with you and fully explain your treatment options.
 Together, you’ll create a custom treatment plan.